danskernesdigitalebibliotek/dpl-react/README.md

 }
 ```

-5. Import the atom into the applications or other components where you would want to use it.
+5. Import the atom into the applications or other components where you would want to use it

 `./src/apps/my-new-application/my-new-application.js`